nguye304/University-Data/README.md

 # University-Data
-This program is a small University Database that has the  following components: Department,Student,Faculty,Course and Fills up the database through a Transaction File
+This program is a small University Database that has the  following components: Department,Student,Faculty,Course and Fills up the database through a Transaction File.

 Developed for CS211